 Is the SEVIS fee refundable if I am denied a visa, if I have a change of status, or if I receive a reinstatement?

 Once paid, the SEVIS fee is non-refundable.
 This rule applies even if your visa application is denied or, subsequent to issuance of the visa, if you choose not to come to the United States.

 If you applied for a J-1 Exchange Visitor Visa and paid the SEVIS fee within the last year but were denied a visa, you do not have to pay the SEVIS fee again as long as you re-apply for the same kind of program within 12 months of the visa denial.

 GACC's Program Fee

-Once the visa application has been submitted, the regular program fee may be refunded less a $200 administrative fee.
+If the visa application has been submitted and is cancelled before the DS-2019 is issued, the regular program fee may be refunded less a $200 administrative fee.

 After the DS-2019 has been issued, only 50% of the regular program fee will be refunded.